K-State Global Campus scholarships make it possible for students to earn a degree while managing family life.

 Academic career, family life or both?
 While the personal aspect of this choice can be daunting, it is often the financial aspect that causes students the most stress.
 Enter K-State’s Global Campus scholarship, which aims to alleviate the financial burden many online students feel when choosing to complete their education.

-In academic year 2020-2021, nearly 5,500 individuals studied completely online.
+More and more K-State students are getting their education completely online.
 These adult learners are often balancing their studies while managing family commitments, work and engagement within their communities.
 Without the option for learning at a distance, these students would likely never become K-State Wildcats.

 The Global Campus scholarship is life-changing for students.
 It provides tangible encouragement that academic goals and dreams can be met no matter the circumstances students face.
 “Receiving the Global Campus Scholarship made me feel like my hard work had been seen,” said Lisa McCarter, Global Campus scholarship recipient.
 “Navigating higher education while also working full time can be stressful, and I would be lying if I said I didn’t think about quitting because of that.
 Receiving this scholarship was an incredible motivator for me to continue.”